 Rain presents one of the most dangerous driving conditions and is a cause of many car accidents each year.

 According to the Department of Transportation, close to 23 percent of all car accidents are caused by adverse weather conditions.
-Of these, 46 percent occur during rain and 74 percent occur on a wet pavement.
+Of these, 46 percent occur during rain and 74 percent occur on wet pavement.
 Contrary to common belief, fog-related and winter-related weather causes fewer car accidents.

 Risks Associated with Rainfall